Festivals-App/festivals-server/README.md

 ### VM

-The install, update and uninstall scripts should work with any system that uses *systemd* and *firewalld*.
+The install, update and uninstall scripts should work with any system that uses *systemd* and *ufw*.
 Additionally the scripts will somewhat work under macOS but won't configure the firewall or launch service.

 ```bash